 The University Police Commander, Emergency Services Division, serves as a technical advisor to the Crisis Management Teams and manages the Emergency Operations Centers when activated during emergency situations, in addition to training staff in emergency policy and procedures.

 - Assisting campus departments with development of emergency plans.

 - Developing emergency campus response and recovery support annexes.

 - Participating in mitigation and preparedness programs, plans and projects.

 A risk assessment has determined that the University may be vulnerable to the following:

-- Natural Hazards: Serve thunderstorms; tornados; high winds; winter storms; heavy rains; hail; flooding; extreme temperatures.
+- Natural Hazards: Severe thunderstorms; tornados; high winds; winter storms; heavy rains; hail; flooding; extreme temperatures.

 - Terrorist Incidents: Bomb threats; campus shooters; hostage situations; sabotage; cyber-terrorism.